 Gourmands– 2316 Webberville Road.
 A pub with a patio and Ping Pong.
 Black Bean soup, hummus plate, veggie sandwich.
 Kitchen open until midnight.

 Wright Brother’s Brew & Brew.
 San Marcos & 5th just east of the highway.
 This coffee shop carries Rosen’s Bagels for breakfast and lunch.
-The bagels are vegan & they have vegan cream cheese and hummus.
+The bagels are vegan and my favorite in town & they have vegan cream cheese and hummus.

 Yellow Jacket Social Club 1704 East 5th.
 They have a tofu scramble for brunch on the weekends.
 Regularly they also have a hummus plate, some salads and perhaps can veganize some other dishes.